The Call You Missed

 THE SCENARIO:

 "2:00 AM.
 A pipe bursts.
 Water is flooding a $2M home.
-The owner is panicking.
+The homeowner is panicking.
 They call you.
 Your answering service is on another line.
 They wait 45 seconds.
 They hang up.
 They call the next listing.
-That listing has a front-door response layer that answers within seconds, captures the address, and alerts the on-call team cleanly.
+That listing answers within seconds, captures the address, and alerts the on-call team cleanly.
 You lost a $15,000 restoration job because of a 45-second delay."

 The First to Answer Rule